Hermann Strathmann: German Federal Republic: 1949-1966

 In 1950, following the recommendation of an "Election Verification Committee" ("Wahlprüfungsausschuss"), the Bavarian Landtag declared that the election to the assembly of two members, Hermann Strathmann and August Haußleiter (1905-1989) had been invalid.
 Both men were Protestants: indeed both were the sons of Protestant ministers.
-Neither of them had been ineligible as candidates under the 1946 Law to Liberate from Naziism and Militarism" ("Gesetz zur Befreiung von Nationalsozialismus und Militarismus").
+Neither of them had been ineligible as candidates under the 1946 Law to Liberate from Nazism and Militarism" ("Gesetz zur Befreiung von Nationalsozialismus und Militarismus").
 Nevertheless, in some of the pre-1945 writings of Strathmann and Haußleiter there were those who believed they had been able to identify signs of militaristic and Nazi ideology.
 The party's decision to withdraw his Landtag mandate resonated strongly across Bavaria and more widely across Germany because Strathmann was the leading representative of Protestantism within the overwhelmingly Catholic CSU, and the party's treatment of him came to symbolise the disadvantaged status of Protestantism within the Bavarian political establishment.
 In Franconia a party vote expressing no confidence in Strathmann was interpreted as a vote expressing no confidence in Protestant central Franconia, and against the (Protestant) regional CSU.
 Strathmann defended his position robustly, launching a case against the party leadership with the Bavarian Constitutional Court.
 The Erlangen regional party also protested forcibly.
 After a long drawn-out dispute Hermann Strathmann resigned from the CSU in 1954.
 The incident was reported as powerful evidence that Catholic tribal sectarianism was alive and kicking at the heart of the Bavarian political establishment.
 Strathmann went on to try, without success, to create a new Evangelical political party.